 Considerations Study attributes Human studies Animal studies Measurement of exposure Studies that can reliably distinguish between levels of exposure in a time window considered most relevant for development of a causal effect are preferred.
 Exposure assessment methods that provide measurements at the level of the individual and that reduce measurement error are preferred.
-Measurements of exposure should not be influenced by knowledge of health outcome status. t relevant inhalation concentrations vs. target concentrations) are preferred.
+Measurements of exposure should not be influenced by knowledge of health outcome status.
+Studies providing actual measurements of exposure (e.g., analytical inhalation concentrations vs. target concentrations) are preferred.
 Relevant internal dose measures may facilitate extrapolation to humans, as would availability of a suitable animal PBPK model in conjunction with an animal study reported in terms of administered exposure.
-Measurement of health outcome(s) ealth Studies that can reliably distinguish the presence or absence (or degree of severity) of the outcome are preferred. ascertainment methods using generally accepted or standardized approaches are preferred.
+Measurement of health outcome(s) Studies that can reliably distinguish the presence or absence (or degree of severity) of the outcome are prefer ascertainment methods using generally accepted or standardized approaches are preferred.
 Studies with individual data are preferred in general.
-Examples include: to characterize experimental v realistically, to characterize overall incidence of individuals affected by related outcomes (e.g., phthala enerally given to those with greater biological significance.
+Examples include: to characterize experimental variability more realistically, to characterize overall incidence of individuals affected by related outcomes (e.g., phthalate syndrome).
+Among several relevant health outcomes, preference is generally given to those with greater biological significance.
 Study size and design Preference is given to studies using designs reasonably expected to have power to detect responses of suitable magnitude. ^b This does not mean that studies with substantial responses but low power would be ignored, but that they should be interpreted in light of a confidence interval or variance for the response.
 Studies that address changes in the number at risk (through decreased survival, loss to follow-up) are preferred.